Final Fantasy VII Advent Children

 The main story of the movie plays out like a series of machinations that seek to get the good guys in fights with the bad guys.
 There is meaningful dialogue along the way if you know the characters, but for those coming to the series cold, there is little hope that you will feel for the events unfolding on the screen.

 The plot itself is also somewhat impenetrable.
 Again, like the videogame, it seems like sometimes the exposition and "story" is just a way to get to the next battle.
 Luckily, getting to the next battle is always a glorious thing.
-In fact,
+In fact, Advent Children's fight sequences rival a lot of large-scale action sequences that Hollywood cranks out on the live action front.

 From beginning to end, the visuals are amazing to behold.
 Fans of the game will see some familiar cut scenes woven into the action (especially in the very beginning), but for people who have never been exposed to the videogame, there is still a lot of beauty to behold.
 The imagined world is lush with the detail of both beauty and decay.
-The characters are amazing looking and
+The characters are amazing looking and animated to an eerie level of realism.
+It seems the animators want us to see their characters pull on gloves as many times as possible just to freak us out with how close CG is getting to the real thing.

 Beyond that, the acting by both the Japanese and English vocalists is impressive.
 Often, animated films that are brought to the US are bogged down by too many stars, but this production features only a couple; a great impulse.
 The English language track has nary a weak link, and that is seldom the case with animated dubs.